Hideko Takamine: Biography

 Takamine was born in Hakodate, Hokkaidō, in 1924.
 At the age of four, following the death of her mother, she was placed in the care of her aunt in Tokyo.
 Her first role was in the Shochiku studio's 1929 film Mother (Haha), which brought her tremendous popularity as a child actor.
 Many of the films of her early career were imitations of Shirley Temple films.

 After moving to the Toho studio in 1937, her dramatic roles in Kajirō Yamamoto's Tsuzurikata kyōshitsu (1938) and Horse (1941) brought her added fame as a girl star.
 She toured as a singer to entertain Japanese troops and, after the war, sang for American occupation troops in Tokyo.
-After initially appearing in a pro-union film, Those Who Make Tomorrow (1946), she became appalled by the rigid practices of the union's leaders and members and, during the post-war strikes at Toho, first joined a new union before moving to the new Shintoho studios in 1947.
+After initially appearing in a pro-union film, Those Who Make Tomorrow (1946), she became appalled by the rigid attitudes of the union's leaders and members and, during the post-war Toho strikes, joined a new union along with nine of Toho's major stars, which went on to form the new Shintoho studio in 1947.

 In 1950, she left Shintoho and became a freelance actress.
 Her films with directors Keisuke Kinoshita and Mikio Naruse during the 1950s made her Japan's top star.
 Notable films of this decade include Kinoshita's satirical comedy Carmen Comes Home (1951), Japan's first feature length colour film, and the antiwar drama Twenty-Four Eyes (1954), and Naruse's Floating Clouds (1955) and When a Woman Ascends the Stairs (1960).

 She was especially favoured as leading actress by Naruse, appearing in 17 of his films between 1941 and 1966, which are considered "some of her finest performances" (Jasper Sharp), with her "sensitive yet resourceful persona" proving ideal for "Naruse's suffering, persevering heroines" (Alexander Jacoby).
 Film historian Donald Richie described the characters she portrayed as follows: "Like so many Japanese women then, they wanted more out of life, but couldn’t get it.
 The war may have been over, women found, but they weren’t better off.
 They were still fairly unhappy.
 So the kind of roles Takamine played fit the zeitgeist, may have even made that zeitgeist."
 Comparing Naruse and Kinoshita, Takamine explained: "Though different in style, they shared a common aversion to things that were not natural.
 What I tried to do was to be as natural as women we see in the news, but adding a touch of drama so that I would be even more real."

 She married writer-director Zenzo Matsuyama in 1955, but continued her acting career, stating that she wanted to "create a new style of wife who has a job".
 After retiring as an actress in 1979, she published her autobiography and several essay collections.
 She died of lung cancer on 28 December 2010 at the age of 86.